ibalampanis/ai-ethics/guide.md

 ## Introduction
 This document focuses on **AI and Ethics**,a set of guiding principles that are used to ensure the responsible use of AI.
-Although the goal is a secure,safe and humane approach, this has been questioned by a lot of people causing various ethical concerns.
+Although the goal is a secure, safe and humane approach, this has been questioned by a lot of people causing various ethical concerns.

 ## Ethical Concerns
+In March 2023, more than 1,000 experts, including technology leaders like Elon Musk and Apple co-founder Steve Wozniak, signed an open letter urging a six-month pause in the development of new artificial intelligence (AI) systems.
+The letter emphasized the potential risks posed by AI experiments that are advancing rapidly and becoming increasingly powerful.
+The experts called for a halt to the creation of AI models beyond the capabilities of the most advanced publicly available system, GPT-4, developed by OpenAI.
+During this pause, researchers and AI labs should focus on creating new principles for designing AI systems that prioritize safety, transparency, and trustworthiness.
+Of course, this pivotal pause, advocated by experts across the globe, underscores the critical importance of ethical considerations in the ever-evolving world of artificial intelligence.

 ### Bias and Fairness
 AI systems often learn from historical data, which may contain biases reflecting societal inequalities.
 If not addressed, these biases can perpetuate discrimination and unfairness, affecting individuals' opportunities and rights.